eugenesiow/LLM-Insights/pretraining/training/README.md

 - GBS: Global Batch Size - refers to the total batch size per iteration and may include gradient accumulation, for pre-training its pretty large (e.g. 1024 or 2048).
 - GAS: Gradient Accumulation Steps - how many forward/backward cycles to perform before one full iteration is complete.

+## Parallelization

+In pre-training we need to scale beyond a single node to multiple nodes with network between them, how we distribute and parallelize this training is essential (both time and memory constrained).
+See the dedicated [parallelization](parallelization/README.md) section for more information on the various techniques.

 ## Gradient Accumulation

 Gradient accumulation is a way to virtually increase the batch size (simulate a larger batch size) during training, which is very useful when the available GPU memory is insufficient to accommodate the desired batch size.
 In gradient accumulation, gradients are computed for smaller batches and accumulated (usually summed or averaged) over multiple iterations instead of updating the model weights after every batch.
 Once the accumulated gradients reach the target "virtual" batch size, the model weights are updated with the accumulated gradients [2].